 But if a person loses their citizenship through denaturalization, the immigrant is deemed to have never been a citizen.
 As a result, the immigrant is again subject to being deported or removed from the United States.

-What Are The Grounds For Denaturalization?
+What Are Reasons For Denaturalization?

 Most revocation of citizenship cases in the United States are based on three grounds: